 To prevent deleterious effects of stress symptoms/over-training, it is best to do these workouts every other day or three times a week.

-An excellent example of a fat loss program using HIIT training would be HIIT three days a week with yoga, swimming, or walking in between.
+An excellent example of a new workout routine for fat loss using HIIT training would be HIIT three days a week with yoga, swimming, or walking in between.

-Walking is imperative to a fat loss plan or any plan.
+Walking is imperative to a fat loss plan or any workout routine.
 It helps tremendously to lower stress hormones and prevent burn out as well as to improve mental health.
 Not only that, but moderate physical activity has been shown to prevent hunger.

 Walking also helps keep your activity levels higher to add to the awesome effects of HIIT training.

-If you don’t get much walking in your day currently, try adding 2000 steps to your day for a week, then increase by 1000 until you reach at least 10,000 steps a day
+If you don’t get much walking in your day currently, try adding 2000 steps to your day for a week, then increase by 1000 until you reach around 10,000 steps a day.

 So, you wanna actually look like you workout?
 You want nice shape and curves to your body?